lordmauve/python-now/lessons/00-how-to-use.md

 Here's an example of what this looks like; a program that prints the first 10 numbers from the [Fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_number).
+To run this example, either click the "Run" button, or hold `Ctrl` and press `Enter`.

 ```python
 a = b = 1